BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 ## Hack The Box Fortress: AWS

 I was super excited when I started this Fortress.
 After so many labs and exercises, this seemed like the final boss where I could combine everything I knew in one huge challenge.
+Unfortunately I didn't love this fortress, it felt a bit too CTFy at times.
+It combines several pentesting niches in one big challenge which is cool and interesting, but I wouldn't recommend it if you're looking to practice cloud pentesting in specific

-Due to Hack The Box's policy I cannot give you a walkthrough, but I'll still add notes if I face something new
+Due to Hack The Box's policy I cannot give you a walkthrough, but I still left some notes here

 tbd